ryanxshah/self-driving-car/README.md

 In this project, I trained a virtual car to drive around various tracks.
 I created three different models: A transformer planner, based on the Perceiver architecture, a convolutional neural network planner, and a multilayer perceptron planner.

+* Designed a transformer planner based on the Perceiver architecture to train a virtual car to drive around various tracks.
+Also designed a convolutional neural network planner and a multilayer perceptron planner to compare performance.
+* Developed a road detection system by combining a depth estimation algorithm with an implementation of semantic segmentation.
+* Implemented a custom training pipeline using PyTorch and fine-tuned hyperparameters to improve model accuracy and training efficiency.
+* Achieved 90% track coverage and 100% track completion rate with the most optimal model.

 ## Watch the car drive!